marcusoftnet/marcusoftnet.github.io/_posts/2007-01-22-lots-of-things-to-do.md

 blogger_orig_url: http://www.marcusoft.net/2007/01/lots-of-things-to-do.html
 ---

 So, why
-do i always think that "it will be lesser to do this semester" - when i know...
+do I always think that "it will be lesser to do this semester" - when i know...

 This week contains a lot of different stuff to do, most fun but they are really packing up.
 It's something "extra" on the agenda each day of this week.
-But compared to the opposite (nothing to do) i would choose this every time, twice on Sundays :).
+But compared to the opposite (nothing to do) I would choose this every time, twice on Sundays :).

 So I'll try to report here whats going on.